bluemarblepayroll/burner/README.md

 #### General

+* **b/copy** [from_register, to_register]: Copy from_register's value into the to_register.
+Note: this does not do any deep copying and should be assumed it is shallow copying all objects.
 * **b/echo** [message]: Write a message to the output.
 The message parameter can be interpolated using  `Payload#params`.
 * **b/nothing** []: Do nothing.
 * **b/set** [register, value]: Set the value to any arbitrary value.